Raghda35/maltego-Practice/README.md

-# theHarvester - OSINT Tool تطبيقاتي العملية لأداة
+# maltego - OSINT Tool تطبيقاتي العملية لأداة

 This section provides a complete walkthrough on how to use theHarvester — a powerful OSINT (Open Source Intelligence) tool used for gathering publicly available information about a target.

 ---

-## 🔍 What is theHarvester?
+## 🔍 What is maltego?

-theHarvester is an open-source intelligence tool designed to help gather emails, subdomains, IPs, and usernames from different public sources like search engines and websites such as:

-- Google
-- Bing
-- Yahoo
-- Shodan
-- LinkedIn
-- Baidu
-- And more...
+Maltego is a powerful OSINT and link analysis tool used for gathering and visualizing data about people, companies, domains, and networks.
+It helps security professionals, penetration testers, and digital investigators to map relationships using publicly available information.

 ---